dees743-cloud/SortMyMedia/README.md

 📦 SortMyMedia
 SortMyMedia is a fast, multithreaded Windows application that automatically organizes your photos and videos into clean, structured folders.
-It reads EXIF and QuickTime metadata, detects creation dates, and sorts your media per day or per month — all while keeping photos and videos in separate folders for maximum clarity.
+It reads EXIF and QuickTime metadata, detects creation dates, and sorts your media by day or by month, while keeping photos and videos in separate folders for maximum clarity.

 ✨ Features